 American Library Association offices are units that address broad interests and issues of concern to ALA members.
 Offices do not have members but are advised by member advisory committees.
 ALA’s programmatically-focused Offices can be seen as generally reflecting the member-determined priority areas of the Association, within which they track issues, and provide information, services and products for members and the general public.
 Offices maintain liaison relationships with ALA round tables, committees and external groups.
 Offices may be responsible for a functional support area.
-(ALA support offices, while not listed below, can be reached from the left navigation.)
+(ALA support offices, while not listed below, can be reached from the menu drop-down.)

 Chapter Relations Office

-Michael P. Dowling, director
+Michael Dowling, director

 The Chapter Relations Office promotes a sense of identification between the national Association and the 57 ALA Chapters; facilitates communication between the Chapters and all ALA units; coordinates leadership development for Chapter officers, Chapter Councilors, chief paid staff members, and other Chapter leaders; strengthens membership promotion activities for ALA and the Chapters; coordinates the ALA Student Chapters and the ALA Students to Staff programs; and helps raise awareness of and sensitivity to Chapter needs throughout the ALA.